 What’s more, there’s a host of other questions you’ll need to ask yourself.
 How often should you treat your fuel?
 Should you add your stabilizer on a full tank or empty?
 If one glug is good, is two better?

-Long story short, when it comes to fuel stabilizers, there are many unknowns to going it alone.
-Instead of trying to doctor up a subpar fuel with an aftermarket stabilizer, consider using a Premium Diesel that has both injection and storage stabilizers built right in.
+Long story short, when it comes to fuel stabilizers, there are many unknowns.
+Instead of trying to doctor up a sub-par fuel with an aftermarket stabilizer, consider using a premium diesel that has both injection and storage stabilizers built right in.

-To learn more about how Roadmaster XL or Ruby Fieldmaster can help keep your operation going strong, contact your local Cenex dealer.
+To learn more about how Cenex Roadmaster XL or Ruby Fieldmaster can help keep your operation going strong, contact your LOCAL CENEX DEALER.